Online Trademark Registration In India

 Three-Dimensional Mark

 Unique and distinct shapes of goods or services can be registered as trademarks.
-Example: Packaging of a Toblerone Chocolate
+Example: Packaging of a Toblerone Chocolate.

-Word Vs Device Mark
+Word Vs Device Trademark

 Word Mark: The Word mark registration grants exclusive rights to the entire word, allowing representation in any font or format.